schooltool-project/schooltool-book/source/top_level.rst

   from schooltool.basicperson.interfaces import IDemographicsFields fields = IDemographicsFields(app)
   # field id and title for text fields
-  field[‘diet’] = TextFieldDescription(‘diet’, ‘Dietary requirements’)
+  field['diet'] = TextFieldDescription('diet', 'Dietary requirements')

 Demographics fields can be limited to members of some of the built-in groups -- Students, Teachers and School Administrators, so that, for example, teachers and administrators see a “Date hired” field while students do not.
 This is actually just enforced on the view level, so if you remove someone from one of the groups, the relevant data is still there, just not displayed.

 We have fields for: text lines, integer numbers, text paragraphs, dates, boolean values and selection lists.

-It’s worth mentioning that the demographics fields container is an ordered container so they can be reordered and traversed in order -- that is, you can set the order in which they are displayed in forms.
+It's worth mentioning that the demographics fields container is an ordered container so they can be reordered and traversed in order -- that is, you can set the order in which they are displayed in forms.

 This is how you store actual ``Person`` data for a custom demographics field::

-  from schooltool.basicperson.interfaces import IDemographics tom = persons[‘tom.hoffman’]
+  from schooltool.basicperson.interfaces import IDemographics tom = persons['tom.hoffman']
   tom_demographics_data = IDemographics(tom)
-  tom_demographics_data[‘diet’] = ‘Lactose intolerance’
+  tom_demographics_data['diet'] = 'Lactose intolerance'

 Contacts
 ++++++++

 As SchoolTool is designed primarily for K-12 schools, most formal contact information is focused on parents and other people related to the student.
 Parents, etc., are created as contacts which store phone, address and email information.
 Contacts are established as temporal relationships.

 The initial implementation where contacts could not log in.
 We later added the capability for contacts to have their own login.
 For this a new ``Person`` object is added to the system based on the ``Contact`` object information and the ``Contact`` object is deleted.
-If the contact person logs in, they will have access to read-only views of the related student’s data.
+If the contact person logs in, they will have access to read-only views of the related student's data.

 Resources
 +++++++++